JashonBrown/Portfolio-Template/README.md

 From your terminal run `npm start` to locally start the project

 # Deployment
-1. Execute `npm build` within the project directory from your terminal
+1. Execute `npm run build` within the project directory from your terminal
 2. TODO: do rest of steps xd (do something with newly generated 'builds' directory)

 # Customization